-E-Learning, also referred to by such names as online learning, virtual learning, distance learning, computer-based training and Web- or Internet-based training, comprises all forms of internet supported learning and teaching.
-Henry (2001, page 249) defines e-Learning as the appropriate application of the Internet to support the delivery of learning, skills and knowledge in a holistic approach not limited to any particular courses, technologies, or infrastructures. e-Learning provides a student-centered learning environment by delivering knowledge on-demand with up-tothe-minute information (Leung & Li, 2006).
+E-Learning, also referred to by such names as online learning, virtual learning, distance learning, computer-based training and Webor Internet-based training, comprises all forms of internet supported learning and teaching.
+Henry (2001, page 249) defines e-Learning as the appropriate application of the Internet to support the delivery of learning, skills and knowledge in a holistic approach not limited to any particular courses, technologies, or infrastructures. e-Learning provides a student-centered learning environment by delivering with up-to-theknowledge on-demand minute information (Leung & Li, 2006).
 The unarguable upside of e-Learning is that it requires little or no face-to-face contact time, therefore is more cost-effective.
 Via technology, teacher and students, while physically separated, are intellectually connected (Burke & Slavin, 2000).